fanglingsu/vimb/index.md

 of vimb would be a breeze, if not we missed our target.

 ## latest features
+Incognito Mode by option `-i, --incognito`
+: Do not persist data in files.

 New setting `download-command` and `download-use-external` : These new settings allow to use external tool for downloading URIs instead of the built in downloader.